raffraffraff/yaml2ankiconnect/docs/pseudo_code.md

 }
 ```

-It's actually really stupid: to update a note, you need the note ID.
-But you don't get it in any of the useful outputs.
-For exampel, if you use `canAddNotesWithErrorDetail` it doesn't tell you the note ID.
-You're just told that these attributes clash with an existing note.
-You then have to get all notes (including ID) and find out which one has the same attributes in order to find the fucking ID. _Then_ you can use the ID to update the note attributes.
+This is where it gets extremely stupid: to update a note, you need the note ID.
+But you don't get the note ID from `canAddNotesWithErrorDetail`, so for a particular set of parameters in a given note you'll be told "Nuh uh, that's a duplicate", but won't tell you the ID of the note that it duplicates.
+So you need to ask for ALL of the notes and check which ID matches _all_ the parameters you're trying to create a note for.
+Fucking _daft_.